-Bring Chicago Home is a grassroots movement of Chicagoans committed to combating homelessness through an affordable, responsible and popular plan.
+Bring Chicago Home is a grassroots movement of Chicagoans committed to creating a dedicated revenue stream to combat homelessness in Chicago.

 The coalition aims to restructure the Real Estate Transfer Tax (RETT), a one-time tax on properties when they are sold to create a substantial and legally dedicated revenue stream to provide permanent affordable housing for people experiencing homelessness

 Our proposal would raise the Real Estate Transfer Tax (RETT), a one-time tax paid when a property is sold, by 1.9 percentage points on properties over $1 million.

 Properties under $1 million would not receive a tax increase, on average only 4.2% of properties would be impacted.

 The new tax would generate $163 million annually to be dedicated to combatting homelessness.

 More than 65,000 Chicagoans are living on the streets, in shelters, or doubled-up.
 We need a substantial amount of money to make a meaningful impact on this issue.